TEC Novena Day 9 Blessed James Miller

 Reflection

-St. Francis Xavier is the Patron Saint of the Green Bay Diocese but he is also the patron of foreign missionaries.
+St. Francis Xavier is the Patron Saint of the Green Bay Diocese, but he is also the patron of foreign missionaries.
 This is incredibly fitting considering the role that TEC and our Diocese has played in its work with Global Outreach (GO).
-While these young adults come to us during their exchange the community, they build here with us makes us both missionaries.
+While these young adults come to us during their exchange, the community they build here with us makes us both missionaries.
 These GO students coming here sharing their culture, joy, struggles and faith is an honor.
 In return we open our homes, lives and communities to share these same things with them.

 Prayer